1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 (f) attempt to obtain, or assist third parties in obtaining, access to the Services, other than as provided under this clause 2.

-2.5 The Customer and the Authorised Users shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and, in the event of any such unauthorised access or use, shall promptly notify MUSO.
+2.5 The Customer and the System Users shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and, in the event of any such unauthorised access or use, shall promptly notify MUSO.

 (a) only use such reports, data or databases for internal business purposes; and